dimitri/pgloader/pgloader.1.md

      which allows the pgloader command not to depend on the exact names of the archive directories.

+	 The same clause can also be applied to several files with using the spelling *FROM ALL FILENAMES MATCHING* and a regular expression.

+	 The whole *matching* clause must follow the following rule:

+	     FROM [ ALL FILENAMES | [ FIRST ] FILENAME ] MATCHING

    - *FINALLY DO*

 	 SQL Queries to run once the data is loaded, such as `CREATE INDEX`.